lollipopkit/qcl/README.md

 ## QCL

-Query - Check - Language -> QCL is a simple language that allows you to query and check the eval result of a query.
+`Query Check Language - QCL` is a simple language that allows you to query and check the eval result of a query.

 ### Example